riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 ## 1 Introduction to Astra Block
 With Astra Block, you can stream real-time blockchain data directly to your Astra database.
 Simply request access to the feature within Astra (we'll enable it for your account within 24 hours) and you can instantly create a blockchain database that auto updates as new blocks are mined.

-We currently support Ethereum Mainnet and testnets, with Polygon and Bitcoin coming soon.
+We currently support Ethereum, with Polygon and Bitcoin coming soon.
 Interested in support for other chains?
 [Let us know](mailto:blockchain@datastax.com).

 We currently support the following data models:
 - Blocks